TristankMS/TACARS/README.md

 ### Azure Monitor - a Log Analytics Workspace ID and Key
 https://portal.azure.com to set one up.
 No additional library or agent is needed, we just use the LA REST API for uploads.

-Uploading is optional, and can be skipped by using the NOUPLOAD switch with Go.CMD.
+**Note:** Uploading is optional, and can be skipped by using the NOUPLOAD switch with Go.CMD.
 CSV artifacts will be produced if uploading is disabled.

 ----------------------------------------------------------------------------------------------------